 The University may recognise credit or credit equivalence achieved from successful study in other institutions as contributing to awards of the University.
 Students who have successfully completed University Foundation degree programmes, met the performance requirement for entry and who perform satisfactorily in any selection measures, will be eligible for entry and credit recognition on to named honours level programmes.
 Applicants undertaking a foundation degree at another institution are also eligible to apply.
-The Admissions Office will also receive applications for second and third year entry, which are referred to as 'advanced level entry'.
+The Admissions Office will also receive applications for second and third year entry, which are referred to as 'Accredited Learning (AL)'.
 As part of the admissions process applicants will be asked to disclose their module breakdowns and statement of results from their previous study in other institutions.
-It is likely that the advanced level entry applications will be referred to a faculty panel for a decision.
+It is likely that the advanced level entry applications will be referred to a panel for a decision.
+Further information on Accredited Learning can be found on the universities website: